User Memory

 How It Works

-1. Information Storage
+1. Key/Value Storage

 - User preferences (communication style, topics of interest)

-- Personal information explicitly shared by users
+- Important facts explicitly shared by users

 - Ongoing projects or tasks mentioned